 Can I charter the Lady of the Lake for a private party?

 Of course!
 We love to host weddings, company parties, birthday and anniversary parties, reunions, the list is endless.
-Just send us an email at email@example.com and we can send you the details!
+More information can be found on our Private Charter link.